kroen3n/G0g0-/unrelated/variables/README.md

 <b> Variables scope - Local and global </b>

-Just like in other programming languages (Java, c/c++, python), the scope of variables is existent even in Golang.
+Just like in other programming languages (Java, c/c++, python, etc), the scope of variables is existent even in Golang.
-As in other programming language, we encounter global and local variables.
+As in other programming language, we encounter global and local variables. <br>
-Shor recap:
+<i>Short recap: <br>
-Global variables - variables that can be called anywhere in a program Local variables - variables with strict access / called only in specific parts of a program
+Global variables - variables that can be called anywhere in a program <br>
+Local variables - variables with strict access / called only in specific parts of a program </i>

 Small example, program g_l.go